Unbreakable (film): Plot

-Under Elijah's influence, David realizes that his intuition for picking out dangerous people in his work as a security guard is actually extrasensory perception.
+Under Elijah's guidance, David realizes that his intuition for picking out dangerous people in his work as a security guard is actually extrasensory perception.
 Consciously honing this ability, David discovers that touch contact with people brings him visions of criminal acts they have committed.
 As people bump into him in a crowd, he senses the crimes they have perpetrated such as theft, assault, and rape.
 He finds one he can act on: a sadistic janitor who has invaded a family home, killed the father, and is now holding the mother and two children captive.
 David follows the janitor to the victims' house and frees the children.
-The janitor pushes him into a swimming pool from the balcony, where he nearly drowns as he cannot swim, but is rescued by the children.
+The janitor pushes him into a pool, where he nearly drowns before being rescued by the children.
 David strangles the janitor to death, but finds the janitor has killed the mother.
+He returns home with a renewed sense of purpose and rekindles his relationship with Audrey.
 The following day, David shows Joseph a newspaper article featuring a sketch of the anonymous hero, whom Joseph recognizes as his father, and tearfully promises to keep his secret.

 David meets Elijah's elderly mother, who explains the difference between villains who fight heroes with physical strength and those who use their intelligence.
-Elijah asks David to shake his hand, which reveals that Elijah was responsible for numerous high-profile "accidents," including David's train crash, to find his superhero rival.
+Pleased that his theory was correct, Elijah asks David to shake his hand; David senses from the contact that Elijah was responsible for numerous high-profile "accidents," including David's train crash, to find his superhero rival.
 Elijah tells David, "Now that we know who you are, I know who I am".
 He adopts his childhood nickname, "Mr. Glass," as his supervillain moniker.
-David reports Elijah's crimes to the police, and Elijah is confined to a psychiatric hospital for the criminally insane.
+Text onscreen states that David reports Elijah's crimes to the police, and Elijah is confined to a psychiatric hospital for the criminally insane.